ryanq47/WhisperNet/Documentation/docs/docs/Technical Docs/Design Patterns/Communication/JSON Communication.md

 #### Universal Comms

 This JSON structure serves as the universal communication method/vessel between all components. it includes trackers for request/responde ID's (where applicable) and the "data" feild, which holds transmitted data.
-On the server side, the "data" feild is parsed for each subkey, and that type of data is handled appropriately.
+On the server side, the "data" feild is parsed for each subkey (Sync Keys), and that type of data is handled appropriately.

+#### Definitions

+Vessel: The entire JSON structure

+Sync Keys: Individual subkeys under the `data` key.
+See Usage below for more information.

 ```json
 {